mailjet/mailjet-apiv3-php-simple/README.md

     return $result;
 }
 ```
-Note : You can use unique fields of resources instead of IDs, like
+Note: You can use unique fields of resources instead of IDs, like
 `"unique" => "test@gmail.com"` in your `params` array for this example

-- A function to create a contact with email `$Cemail` :
+- A function to create a contact with email `$Cemail`:

 ```php
 function createContact($Cemail) {